GPGN-268/SP2024-FP01-Glaciers/README.md

 ## Datasets you will use (with links, if available):

 These datasets from the NSIDC.
-The data set ID is NSIDC-0625 and NSIDC-0788.
+The data set IDs are NSIDC-0625, NSIDC-0788, and RDWES1B
 - https://nsidc.org/data/nsidc-0625/versions/1
 - https://nsidc.org/data/nsidc-0788/versions/1
 - https://nsidc.org/data/rdwes1b/versions/1